 Optional extensions for a safari in East Africa:

 Many of the packaged group tours focus on Southern Africa.
-The option of adding days in the cosmopolitan city of Cape Town and a visit to Victoria Falls, make this a well-balanced itinerary.
-There is something for everyone in this area.
+The option of adding days in cosmopolitan Cape Town and a visit to Victoria Falls, make this a well-balanced itinerary.
+Breaking up a wildlife adventure with days in a city with first-class hotels and restaurants can be a relief from roughing it.
+Even taking one afternoon off to enjoy tea at the historic Victoria Falls Hotel will feel luxurious.

 Note: in our experience, there are more options and better prices for international air transportation coming through Johannesburg, South Africa than in other cities in sub-Sahara Africa.
 This might factor into your decision as well.